 Nimrod BenZeev, Post-Doctoral Fellow, Polonsky Academy, The Van Leer Jerusalem Institute

 Gabriel Lee, Cassius Marcellus Clay Fellow, Department of History, Yale University

 Sophia Roosth, Cullman Fellow, New York Public Library

 Scholars presented an array of technical advances in materials and energy, which critically transform the understanding of how system dynamics play out, spanning vast domains and areas of expertise.
 We debated the role of academic research in the dissemination of new knowledge through research, narratives, and practice, and how we leverage those across domains to generate substantive interventions and actions, in order to change broad societal perceptions.

 Kiel Moe, Gerald Sheff Chair in Architecture, McGill University

 David Benjamin, Associate Professor, Columbia GSAPP

 Dan Steingart, Co-director of Columbia Electrochemical Energy Center; Stanley-Thompson Associate Professor of Chemical Metallurgy, Chemical Engineering, Columbia University

 On Barak, Associate Professor, Department of Middle Eastern and African History, Tel Aviv University

-On Barak and presenters from previous panels will be joined in conversation by Reinhold Martin for the final discussion.
+On Barak and presenters from previous panels joined in conversation by Reinhold Martin for the final discussion.